 I observe lots of learning in all 7 of the EYFS areas of learning whilst we’re outdoors – Communication & Language, Personal, Social and Emotional Development, Mathematics, Understanding the World, Expressive Arts and Design, Physical Development and Literacy.
 I also regularly observe many Characteristics of Effective Learning.

 3.54.
 Providers must ensure that their premises, including overall floor space and outdoor spaces, are fit for purpose and suitable for the age of children cared for and the activities provided on the premises.
 Providers must comply with requirements of health and safety legislation (including fire safety and hygiene requirements).

 3.58.
 Providers must provide access to an outdoor play area or, if that is not possible, ensure that outdoor activities are planned and taken on a daily basis (unless circumstances make this inappropriate, for example unsafe weather conditions).
 Providers must follow their legal responsibilities under the Equality Act 2010 (for example, the provisions on reasonable adjustments).

 I am committed to finding ways to further develop outdoor learning opportunities to fully promote children’s learning and play outside.

 According to reports we are due a heatwave next week!
 Children cannot control their body temperature as efficiently as adults during hot weather and so are more susceptible to heat related illnesses.
 I have a “heatwave plan” in place and will be taking measures to keep children cool and safe during the hot spell.

-Here at Aston Childcare we are “All weather walkers”.
+Here at Early Years and Beyond we are “All weather walkers”.
 With the unpredictability of the British Weather that can mean raging gales on the school run one day and basking in the sunshine the next!
 On colder, wetter days we are thankful school is just a 5 minute walk away!